 - 1 souvenir bag per player

 - 1 copy of the tournament magazine/brochure for each team player.
-The magazine has details of all competing teams, the daily playing schedule, tournament rules, tournament history, advertisers and other local information
+The magazine has details of all competing teams, tournament rules, tournament history, advertisers and other local information

 - team entry to 3 catered, evening social events during the tournament week

-- your team tent with tables and chairs on the boundary at the cricket ground
+- your team tent with tables and chairs on the boundary at the ground

 - a week’s six-a-side cricket including a minimum of 5 matches per team (more if you make the semi-finals or finals)